© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Afon Sirhowy hut circle is a scheduled monument protected by Cadw under reference MM347.
 View the official record →

-Afon Sirhowy hut circle is a prehistoric dwelling site located in Wales and designated as a Scheduled Ancient Monument under reference MM347.
+Afon Sirhowy hut circle is a prehistoric settlement site located in Wales, designated as a Scheduled Ancient Monument under reference MM347.
 It is designated a Scheduled Ancient Monument by Cadw under reference MM347.

 Afon Sirhowy hut circle dates from the prehistoric period, and is classified as a hut circle settlement.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Afon Sirhowy hut circle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MM347.